Trshant/stackedit/drafts/2019-06-28-a-small-note-on-lambda-calculus.md

 > ( &lambda;y.x(yz) )(ab)

 In the above function ( which is an expression ), the `λy` is the head.`x(yz)` is the body ( which is an expression ) and `ab` which is an argument ( also an expression ).
-Take some time and look at it.

-So now, the next question is, however does it actually do its computation?
-Whats the process followed to do the actual computation?
-Its simple and we all know it: **cut and paste**!

-But before we dive into that, there is something else I should go into: **Church Numerals**.
-Church numerals are the encoded natural numbers ( encoded using chuch encoding ).
+But before we dive into that, there is something else I should go into. **Church Numerals**: Church numerals are the encoded natural numbers ( encoded using chuch encoding ).
 We can define a church numeral as a higher-order function which takes a single argument function as an argument and returns another single argument function.

 Lets see the numbers and their lambda expression equivalents:
 | number | Lambda expression |